remram44/taguette/paper.md

 ## Analysis

 After a user has imported a document into Taguette, they can then qualitatively highlight sections of text (see \autoref{fig:document}).
 Those highlights are organized in hierarchical tags that can be created, merged together, and recalled at will (see \autoref{fig:view-tag}).
 Data for all projects including documents, tags, and highlights is stored in a SQL database, which allows for easy exploration and scripting should the user need to go beyond the capabilities offered by our interface.
 In single-user mode, Taguette automatically creates a SQLite database in the user's home directory, and perform schema migrations automatically when a new version of Taguette is installed.
+Taguette can also use the other SQL backends supported by SQLAlchemy [@sqlalchemy].

 ![Document view, where highlights are created and associated with tags.\label{fig:document}](01-document.png)